 The Act provides a strong basis for the improvement of the situation of older persons, and although the Act has not yet been fully implemented, significant progress has been made and important successes have been achieved, despite several challenges.
-From a somewhat slow start, the implementation of the Act has gained momentum.
-The will to implement the Act exists, and capacity to implement the Act has improved.
-Other areas faced implementation challenges that impeded full implementation.
 Progress has been made in the seven years since the Act has come into force.
 High level significant changes brought about by the Act and the implementation of the Act, include the following:

-- availability of clear Norms and Standards; - improvement of community-based services for older persons; - slightly higher budget allocations for older persons since 2010 (albeit still not totally sufficient); and - initiatives to promote the safety of older persons through the implementation of the: - Abuse Register; - Protocol for the management of abuse; and - the SAPS National Instruction regarding older persons; and the work of the Victim Empowerment Programme (VEP).
+- availability of clear Norms and Standards; - improvement of community-based services for older persons; - slightly higher budget allocations for older persons since 2010 (albeit still not totally sufficient); and - initiatives to promote the safety of older persons through the implementation of the: Abuse Register; Protocol for the management of abuse; and the SAPS National Instruction regarding older persons; and the work of the Victim Empowerment Programme (VEP).